About .ca Domain Names

 If the domain name expired, you have 30 days from the expiration date to transfer it to us.
 To transfer a .ca domain name to us within that 30-day expiration grace period, contact our Support department for assistance.

-For general information about transferring your domain name to another registrar, see Transferir nombres de dominio a otro registrador.
+For general information about transferring your domain name to another registrar, see Transferir el dominio a otro registrador.

 For most domain name extensions, transfers take five to seven days from the time you authorize them.
 However, .ca transfers go through immediately upon authorization.